itssahu/Climate-Change-and-Carbon-Emission-Impact-Analysis/README.md

 - **Temperature Data:** Annual temperature anomalies (°C) measured across multiple countries and decades.
 - **CO₂ Data:** Monthly global atmospheric CO₂ concentrations (ppm), representing the accumulation of greenhouse gases.

-*Data can be downloaded from the provided source link in the repository.*

 ##  **Methodology**